 Nice So Fetiche was one of the more unique events we’ve attended in Nice, or anywhere really.
 This annual fetish event has taken place in Nice for the past three years.
 Leather, which in French just happens to sound a bit like the word “queer” in English (le cuir), plays a big role.
 Roberto Campillo and his husband are the organizers of the event which creates a space for various fetishes like rubber, leather, sneakers, puppy play and so on.
 This isn’t exactly a sex party so much as a weekend of social events for people to express themselves however they please while mingling with others with similar interests.
 It was definitely a new experience for us and we were very grateful to be welcomed into this warm and friendly community of men for the weekend.

-Nice also hosts several other annual LGBT events that make the city worth a visit in any season like Pink Parade (their gay pride), Lou Queernaval Party (gay carnaval party) and two LGBT films festivals – Rencontres In&Out and Zefestival.
+Nice also hosts several other annual LGBT events that make the city worth a visit in any season like Pink Parade (their gay pride) and two LGBT films festivals – Rencontres In&Out and Zefestival.
 Visiting Nice during these events throughout the year is a great way to experience parts of the culture that are easily overlooked in the high season.
 Art lovers, party-goers, activists, food enthusiasts and beach bums alike will all find Nice to be a welcoming city.
 For more information on queer travel in Nice, check out our Nice Gay City Guide for recommendations on accommodations, sightseeing, nightlife and dining.
+You can also download the gay-friendly guide to Nice here.
 During your visit to Nice, you can stop also by the local the tourism office for additional info, located on the seafront just next to the Hard Rock Café.

 Have you visited Nice during any of these events?
 Which event in Nice would you like to attend?